clarkplanet/dev-test/README.md

 In this package
 ---------------

-You'll find a sample data set in the form of a MySQL database dump, for your convenience.
+You'll find a sample data set in the form of a MySQL database dump or seperated as individual json files, for your convenience.

 This test set also includes example output in the form of an HTML page: index.html.